-Brooke and her daughter Maggie were a strong influence on JoAnne McTague in creating the Yellow Door Foundation.
+Maggie and her mom, Brooke, strongly influenced JoAnne McTague creating the Yellow Door Foundation.
 While pregnant with Maggie, Brooke suffered a stroke.
 The damage to Brooke was negligible, but the damage to Maggie was severe.
 So much so, that she needed specialized treatment unavailable to her in Southwest Virginia.
-She needed the help of UVA Children's Hospital in Charlottesville - five hours away.
-Because services like this are outpatient, a place to stay during each visit is critical.
-After discovering that 42% of these patients cannot afford lodging outside the home, JoAnne decided to do something about it.
-In May 2017, she founded the Yellow Door Foundation.
+She needed the help of UVA Children's hospital in Charlottesville - five hours away.
+Because services like this are outpatient, a place to stay during each visit was critical.
+Mutual friends arranged for them to stay with JoAnne and her husband, Jeff, several times over a 5-month period.
+After witnessing firsthand the struggles for both mother and daughter and learning that over 50% of families like Maggie's cannot afford lodging outside the home, JoAnne decided to do something to help.
+In May 2017, she founded the Yellow Door Foundation, a 501 (c)3 organization whose mission is to provide FREE lodging for these medically complex children and their families for the duration of their treatment at UVA.

 Malakai & Family

-Malakai had been at UVA Children's Hospital every minute since his birth in February 2018.
-Follwing a heart transplant, he and his mom,Karessa, lived full time at the apartment.
-Dad, Percy, and Malakai's five siblings visited on the weekends.
-The Yellow Door apartment was a much needed sanctuary for the entire family for two months.
-Sadly, after a series of complications, Malakai died May 23, 2019.
+Malakai had been at UVA Children's hospital since his birth in February 2018.
+Following a heart transplant, at 4-months, he and his mom lived full time at our Dreamer apartment.
+Dad and his five older siblings visited on weekends.
+The Yellow Door apartment was a much needed sanctuary for the entire family for six months, and was the first opportunity they had to bond with their new brother. adly, after a series of complications, Malakai died on May 23, 2019.
 Our hearts are broken for the family of this wonderful little boy.

 Gracie & Family

-4-Year old Gracie was diagnosed with liver cancer in July 2018.
-She came to UVA Children's Hospital for a liver transplant in mid-October.
-She and her mom Wendy stayed at the Yellow Door apartment for a month while she mended.
+Four-year-old Gracie was diagnosed with liver cancer in July 2018, and underwent a transplant at UVA Children's hospital in mid-October.
+She and her mom Wendy stayed at the Baer/Hart apartment at Yellow Door for a month while she mended.
 Her dad and brother visited on weekends.
-Sadly, Gracie and her boundless energy and optimism have recently returned to UVA to battle lung cancer.
+Sadly, Gracie, with her boundless energy and optimism, is now fighting lung cancer.
+She ever optomistic little girl has returned to school, which she loves, plays softball, and wants to be a "betnarian."

 Josh & Family

 Young Josh's journey has been anything but easy.
-Even before his birth, mom Paulina knew that Josh had hypoplastic left heart syndrome - a complex and rare heart defect.
+Before his birth, his mom learned that Josh had hypoplastic left heart syndrome - a complex and rare heart defect.
 The left side of the heart is critically underdeveloped.
 For HLHS patients, heart surgery is a must.
-Josh had his first surgery at 3 days old, followed by another at eight months, and yet a third at age 3.
-Unfortunately, still more was needed.
-After living with half a heart for almost six years, Josh recently underwent a heart transplant, and in spite of some complications, his recovery is going well!
+Josh had his first surgery at 3-days old, followed by another at 8-months and a third at age 3.
+After living with half a heart for almost six years, Josh underwent a heart transplant.
+In spite of some complications, his recovery has been a success.

 Thomas & Family